dillonpan/riot-tft-api/README.md

 ![image](https://user-images.githubusercontent.com/57373723/69122043-a3cdf000-0a52-11ea-97df-66233f8a7133.png)

 From the looks of the end result, it looks like in general I place somewhere in the middle of most games.
 My best average placement was 2nd using Blademasters but I only prioritized that trait in my team composition once.
-The most succesful traits afterwards are tied between Alchemist and Poison.
+The most successful traits afterwards are tied between Alchemist and Poison.
 It seems our previous filtering logic was a bit off as there's only one unit in the game that holds the alchemist trait.
 It just so happens that the unit's other trait is poison.
-Thus it's possible I'm actually prioritizing that specific  unit for a poison team composition.
+Thus, it's possible I'm actually prioritizing that specific  unit for a poison team composition.
 I've used Alchemist and Poison both 3 times in the last 20 games and averaged 3rd place for both, which might not be a coincidence anymore.

-Despite them having the highest counts, it seems on average I usually end up placing in the bottom half when using Assasins & Mountain compositions.
+Despite them having the highest counts, it seems on average I usually end up placing in the bottom half when using Assassins & Mountain compositions.
 I should probably consider using other compositions over them.